 As a young artist, Natalie created the role of Blanche Germont in the Premiere of Dodici Personaggi in Cerca di Voce by the renowned Maestro; Bruno Rigacci in Chiari, Italy.
 Also as a young artist she performed Ines while covering Leonora in Verdi’s Il Trovatore with Opera Memphis, as well as a variety of roles including numerous productions as Donna Elvira in Mozart’s Don Giovanni, Rosalinda in Strauss’ Die Fledermaus, Lady Billows in Britten’s Albert Herring, Countess Almaviva in Mozart’s The Marriage of Figaro, Sylvianne in Lehar’s The Merry Widow, Musetta in Puccini’s La Bohème, and with Opera Birmingham the role of Giovanna in Verdi’s Rigoletto.

 Natalie is a two-time recent grant recipient from the Wagner Society of New York and a winner in the Liederkranz Wagner Division, which included her debut at Carnegie Hall.
-She was accepted into the Evelyn Lear/Thomas Stewart Emerging Wagnerian Artists Program in Washington D.C. and has performed as a Featured solo artist in concert with such organizations as the Alabama Symphony Orchestra, Orchestra di Teatro Bellini in Catania Italy, and in Tel Aviv with the Israel Chamber Orchestra under the baton of Metropolitan Opera Maestro Paul Nadler.
+She was accepted into the Evelyn Lear/Thomas Stewart Emerging Wagnerian Artists Program in Washington D.C. and has performed as a Featured solo artist in concert with such organizations as the Alabama Symphony Orchestra in their New Year's Eve Celebration, Orchestra di Teatro Bellini in Catania Italy, and in Tel Aviv with the Israel Chamber Orchestra under the baton of Metropolitan Opera Maestro Paul Nadler.